USEPA/micromap/cran-comments.md

 ## Resubmission

-This is a resubmission for version 1.9.4 that includes an update to the CRS strings of stale sp data objects, as prompted by a recent email from Roger Bivand (sp maintainer).
-The micromap maintainer email contact was also updated from <marcusb@sccwrp.org> to <mbeck@tbep.org>.
-The individual is the same, but the old email is no longer accessible (message forwarding only).
+This is a resubmission for version 1.9.5 additional method dispatch and a minor bug fix in the main plotting function.

 ## Test environments
+* ubuntu 20.04 (on GitHub Actions), R 4.1.1
+* ubuntu 20.04 (on GitHub Actions), R devel
-* OS X (on travis-ci), R 4.0.2
+* OS X (on GitHub Actions), R 4.1.1
-* local Windows 7 install, R 4.0.2
-* Windows install (on AppVeyor), R 4.0.2 Patched (2020-08-24 r79080)
+* windows (on GitHub Actions), R 4.1.1
+* win-builder [http://win-builder.r-project.org/](http://win-builder.r-project.org/) (devel and release)
 * Win-builder [http://win-builder.r-project.org/](http://win-builder.r-project.org/) (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs, or NOTEs.

-There was one NOTE:

-* checking CRAN incoming feasibility ...
-NOTE
-Maintainer: 'Marcus W. Beck <mbeck@tbep.org>'

-New maintainer:
-  Marcus W. Beck <mbeck@tbep.org>
-Old maintainer(s):
-  Marcus W. Beck <marcusb@sccwrp.org>

-We are changing the email for the maintainer, see the submission comments.

 ## Downstream dependencies
 None.